smolt/ldc-iphone-dev/README.md

 $ tools/iphoneos-ldc2 -c hello.d
 ```

-This only gives you a .o file, but using Xcode and a provisioning profile, you could link, codesign, bundle, install, and run it an iOS device.
+This only gives you a .o file but using Xcode and a provisioning profile you could link, codesign, bundle, and run it on an iOS device.
 A sample Xcode [project](#sample-hellod-project) does just that if you have a provisioning profile.

-At this point, you have an LDC toolchain and druntime/phobos built for 32-bit armv7 iOS.
-See `build/ldc/bin and build/ldc/lib`.
-This ldc2 was configured to target all iOS devices from original iPhone (armv6) to iPhone 6 (arm64) but my only iOS devices are armv7, so that is the target I build libs for.
-All iOS device from iPhone 3gs, iPod 3, AppleTV can run armv7 instructions, so that is not so bad.
+At this point, you have an LDC toolchain and druntime/phobos built for 32-bit armv7 iOS in `build/ldc`.
+This ldc2 is actually configured to target all iOS devices from original iPhone (armv6) to iPhone 6 (arm64).
+My only iOS devices are armv7 so that is the only target being built.
+Plus, all iOS device from iPhone 3gs, iPod 3, AppleTV and up can run armv7 instructions [(see Device Compatability)](https://developer.apple.com/library/ios/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
 The equivalent gcc or clang target is armv7-apple-darwin, but under the hood in LLVM it is really thumbv7-apple-ios with cortex-a8 selected to enable neon and vfp3.

 `iphoneos-ldc2` is nothing more than a script that does this: